Sterwen-Technology/navigation_server/doc/Server-Router.md

 There are 2 server classes with external access: NMEA0183 based protocol over TCP and binary messages over gRPC.
 And some other internal servers.

-The NMEA0183 based protocol can be understood and messages starting with '$' or '!' including only printable ASCII characters and separated by the <CR> and <LF> characters
+The NMEA0183 based protocol can be understood and messages starting with '$' or '!' including only printable ASCII characters and separated by the 'CR' and 'LF' characters
 That is not exactly a real protocol over TCP/IP but this is working and the messages (data frames) and directly inherited from the standards NMEA0183 messages.
 Even NMEA2000 data frames are carrier over such messages like it is done for Digital Yacht or Shipmodul miniplex.
 Using efficient binary encoding with Protobuf and a real protocol like gRPC allows an increase in efficiency.
 THis is particularly true for NMEA2000 that is binary protocol by nature.